midnox/httpsegmenter/README.md

 ## LICENSE

 Copyright (c) 2009 Carson McDonald
+Copyright (c) 2009 Chase Douglas
+Copyright (c) 2011 Stoian Ivanov

 This program is free software; you can redistribute it and/or
 modify it under the terms of the GNU General Public License version 2